 - Communicate the findings of your model reviews, in formal written reports and verbally, in a way that is suitable for a variety of audiences, which will include senior management, regulators, model developers and end-users

 - Participate in training programmes through internal seminars, workshops and online courses

 We're looking for someone with at least a master's level degree in a highly quantitative subject, such as Mathematics, Physics, Statistics, Quantitative Finance, or similar.
 You'll have a strong combination of problem-solving and analytical skills, and the ability to simplify complex concepts to make sure senior management understand key model-risk-related issues.

 - Expertise in complex quantitative modelling and analysis, gained through previous business experience in banking or other financial institutions, or through applied academic research

 - Familiarity with financial markets and financial products

 - The ability to work on your own initiative when required, to deliver multiple projects to demanding deadlines

-- Programming skills in C++ or a similar language
+- Programming skills in Python, R or C++

 How we'll reward you